anishp0300/Create-System-Service/README.md

     <p>3.
 Add a new String identifier entry in Context.java located under-
        frameworks/ base/ core/ java/ android/ content/ Context.java </p>
     <p>4.
 Run the ‘m update-api’ command followed by ‘m -j20’.
 You should be able to compile without any errors. </p>
     <p>5.
-Write two functions, String read(int maxLength) and int write(String value) in IsigmaService.aidl.
+Write two functions, in IsigmaService.aidl.
 You will have to create this file and then place it under-
        frameworks/ base/ media/ java/ android/ media/
        Refer to IaudioService.aidl under the same file path for the code structure. </p>
     <p>6.
 Create a new Java class and name it SigmaService.java and save it under-